SteeinRu/Collections/README.md

 ### Available methods and implementation methods

+In this documentation we will describe the most necessary methods, and all the rest, and you can see a lot of them in the code, everything is described there

+***

 The magic method for creating and retrieving a new item for the collection
 ```php
 $collection->new_array = 'value';